Learn about Excel with our Free Microsoft Excel Online Course!

 STEP 3: Adjust any other settings as needed and hit ‘Print’.

-- Avoid using non-placeholder text boxes, which may not show up in the outline.
+- Avoid using non-placeholder text boxes.

 - Check the ‘Selection Pane’ to make sure no text is hidden or set behind other objects.